One of my favorite day trips I have taken part of was the one from Bangkok to Ayutthaya – from the modern capital city to the ancient capital city.

 Now that you know how to get to Ayutthaya and how to get around, here are some pictures of the different temples and what to expect to see as you spend your day there.

-Note that each temples will require a small entrance fee to enter.
-If you were wondering, there will be a bunch of different lunch spots to choose from when you decide to take a break from all the temple hopping.
+→ There will be a bunch of different lunch spots to choose from around the temple areas when you decide to take a break to eat.

 Your first stop of the day will be at Wat Yai Chai Mongkon.
 This complex is a bit more outside the main area but it is still very much worth the visit.
 It is filled with plenty of different buddhas throughout with a large chedi in the middle of the complex.

 Note: if you decide to rent bikes, I would recommend doing so at the next temple on the list after you visit Wat Yai Chai Mongkhon, as it is a bit farther out than the rest of the temples.

 Next up is Wat Mahathat, a huge complex with plenty to explore.
 Spend some time circling around the different areas and ending at the famous buddha head tangled in the roots of a tree.

 The third stop is right across the street at Wat Ratchaburana.
 In the middle of the site you will find a one of kind “Prang” that you can climb up.
 You should be able to take some great pictures from down below and from up top.